-The Ballad of the Wind Fish is required to move the wake the walrus blocking the entrance to Yarna Desert.
+The Ballad of the Wind Fish is required to wake the Walrus blocking the entrance to Yarna Desert.
 It’s also the song needed to wake the Wind Fish later in the adventure.

-The second Ocarina song, “Manbo’s Mambo,” cannot be learned until grabbing the Flippers in the fourth dungeon Angler’s Tunnel.
+The second Ocarina song, “Manbo’s Mambo,” cannot be learned until you grab the Flippers in the fourth dungeon Angler’s Tunnel.

 Upon leaving the dungeon, jump into the water and swim left to enter the cave.
 Inside you’ll find a big fish named Manbo who will teach you his catchy tune.

 Manbo’s Mambo is incredibly useful, as it can be played to fast travel to unlocked warp holes across the overworld.
 While in a dungeon, the jingle will transport you back to the dungeon’s entrance.

 The third and final Ocarina song, “Frog’s Song of Soul,” requires the Hook Shot.
 You get the Hook Shot in Catfish’s Maw, the fifth dungeon.
 After you grab the Hook Shot, head to Ukuku Prairie.

 Go toward the western edge that runs along Mabe Village.
 If you head south, you’ll see a group of holes and a tree stump on each side.

 Trendy Game is directly west of this spot.
 Use the Hook Shot to cross the gap.
 Welcome to the Signpost Maze.

 Read the first sign and follow the arrow to the next.
 You have to keep reading the signs as directed in order to reveal a staircase.
 Head down the stairs.

 The frog king Mamu will offer you the chance to listen to an “unreleased cut” for 300 rupees.
 Give him the rupees and he’ll teach you Frog’s Song of Soul.